eliotstock/kv/README.md

 * Backup operations are logged to a file and shown on the app UI.

-* To backup to a file instead of Google's cloud, use `adb shell bmgr`.
+* To kick off a backup manually, or to backup to a file on your host machine instead of Google's cloud, use `adb shell bmgr`.
 See this page for details:

 https://developer.android.com/guide/topics/data/testingbackup.html